Per IRS regulations, all cryptocurrency trades or sales must be reported on IRS 8949 cryptocurrency tax form.

 The IRS 8949 tax form is divided into two sections.
 Assets held for less than one year will be reported in the short-term section.
 Short-term gains are taxed at the same rates as ordinary income.

 If you hold a particular cryptocurrency for longer than one year then you are eligible for long-term tax advantage rates.
 Long-term gains are taxed at favorable rates, so it is beneficial to hold assets with unrealized gains for one year or longer.
 If you have unrealized losses, then holding period is less important and it is typically most beneficial to claim the losses to reduce your tax liability (check out this blog learn more about crypto losses tax).
-TaxBit automatically tracks taxpayer’s holding periods and helps taxpayers claim long-term tax advantaged rates when eligible.
+Taxbit automatically tracks taxpayer’s holding periods and helps taxpayers claim long-term tax advantaged rates when eligible.

 Transposing Your 1099-B